opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

     minimumCompatibleVersion: '3.0.0'
 ```

+Before running OpenSearch with extensions, you need to create the `extensions.yml` file and place it in the appropriate directory, as explained in the next section.

 #### Run OpenSearch

+You can run OpenSearch either from a compiled binary or from Gradle.

+To **run OpenSearch from a compiled binary**, follow these steps:

+- Start a separate terminal and navigate to the directory where OpenSearch has been cloned using `cd OpenSearch`.
+- Run `./gradlew assemble` to create a local distribution.
+- Navigate to the project root directory (for example, `cd distribution/archives/linux-tar/build/install/opensearch-3.0.0-SNAPSHOT/`).
+Note: On macOS, replace `linux-tar` with `darwin-tar`.
+- Check if the `extensions` directory exists in OpenSearch using `ls`.
+- If the directory does not exist, create it using `mkdir extensions`.
+- Navigate to the extensions folder using `cd extensions`.
+- Manually create a file titled `extensions.yml` within the extensions directory using an IDE or an in-line text editor.
+- Return to the OpenSearch directory using `cd ..`.
+- Start OpenSearch using `./bin/opensearch`.

+To **run OpenSearch from Gradle**, follow these steps:
+- Copy the `extensions.yml` file to the same directory as indicated in the previous section.
+- Run `./gradlew run` to start OpenSearch.
+A log entry will indicate where OpenSearch is searching for `extensions.yml`.

-During OpenSearch bootstrap, `ExtensionsManager` will then discover the extension listenening on a pre-defined port and execute the TCP handshake protocol to establish a data transfer connection.
-A request will be sent to OpenSearch SDK for Java and upon acknowledgment, the extension will respond with its name which will be logged onto terminal that OpenSearch is running on.
+During OpenSearch bootstrap, `ExtensionsManager` discovers the extension listenening on a predefined port and executes the TCP handshake protocol to establish a data transfer connection.
+Then OpenSearch sends a request to OpenSearch SDK for Java and upon acknowledgment, the extension responds with its name.
+This name is logged in the terminal where OpenSearch is running:

 ```
 [2022-06-16T21:30:18,857][INFO ][o.o.t.TransportService   ] [runTask-0] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}